chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

     public void Execute(in LocalTransform transform, ref MyQuerier querier) {
-        if (_bvh.CreateNearestNeighborsQuerier(transform.Position, out BVH<MyBVHNodeData>.NearestNeighborsQuerier nearestNeighborsQuerier))
+            // Find the absolute closest neighbor like this: if (_bvh.CreateNearestNeighborsQuerier(transform.Position, out BVH<MyBVHNodeData>.NearestNeighborsQuerier nearestNeighborsQuerier))
         {
-            // Find the absolute closest neighbor like this: if(nearestNeighborsQuerier.NextResultsBatch(in _bvh, ref queryResults, true))
+            if(nearestNeighborsQuerier.NextResultsBatch(in _bvh, ref queryResults, true))
             {
                 Debug.Log($"The closest result is {queryResults[0].Data.Entity.Index} at distance {queryResults[0].Distance}");
             }
+        }

-            // Iterate closest neighbors until we find one that meets a condition like this: bool conditionMet = false;
+            // Iterate closest neighbors until we find one that meets a condition like this: if (_bvh.CreateNearestNeighborsQuerier(transform.Position, out nearestNeighborsQuerier))
+        {
+            bool conditionMet = false;
             float maxDistance = 100f;
             while(!conditionMet && nearestNeighborsQuerier.NextResultsBatch(in _bvh, ref queryResults, true))